Wren6991/Hazard3/Readme.md

 # Links to Specifications

 These are links to the ratified versions of the extensions.
-In general, later drafts or releases of these specifications describing the _same extension versions_ may be used for reference, and often have minor improvements to wording.

 | Extension  | Specification |
 |----------- |---------------|